rahulakrishna/rahulakrishna.github.io/_posts/2023-11-18-simple-budgeting-tool-with-numbers-shortcuts.markdown

 ---

-Simple default applications often surpass complex specialized solutions due to their ease of use, efficiency, and reliability.
-They offer a user-friendly experience, are optimized for common use cases, and prioritize simplicity and functionality, making them more efficient and effective for everyday tasks.
+Simple, built-in apps often outperform complex specialized tools because they’re easier to use, more efficient, and more reliable.
+They’re designed for common tasks, optimized for usability, and focused on getting the job done without unnecessary complexity.

 ### Prerequisite